FedericoCoppo/LinuxSysProgTutorial/README.md

 # Description
-This is a simple example of process, callback, shared memory and semaphore (Unix system V) usage on Linux system programming
+This is a simple example of process, callback, shared memory and semaphore (Unix system V) usage on Linux system programming.

 # Environment
-Ubuntu 16.04
-Eclipse cross GCC
+Ubuntu 16.04 and Eclipse cross GCC.

 # Code
 ```